daniel-bocan/custom-windows-hotkeys/README.md

 ### Actions independent of mode

 -   Run Everything program on logon.
--   Change app theme based on the time of day.
+-   Change app theme based on sunrise and sunset time or on times set in settings.

 ## Getting Started